fennel-ai/client/docs/pages/api-reference/decorators/source.md

   by the key of this value is aliased to another column in the sourced data.
 This is useful, for instance, when you want to rename columns while bringing them to Fennel.
-With this, you can also perform indirections of kind A[B][C] and renaming them while bringing to fennel.
+With this, you can also perform indirections of kind A[B][C] and rename them while bringing to fennel.

 * `Any`: means that the column denoted by the key of this value should be given a constant value.

 :::info
-Fennel supports preproc ref(str) values of type A[B][C] only for the JSON format.
-If you have data in other format, please reach out to Fennel support.
+Fennel supports preproc ref(str) values of type A[B][C] only for the JSON format and A, B should be struct types.
+If you have data in other format or require indirection for other parent types apart from struct, please reach out to Fennel support.
 :::

 </Expandable>